 2. Connect your smartphone via HDMI.

-If you purchased a high-end Android phone within the last two years, like the HTC One M9 (and HTC One M7 and M8), LG G4 (and LG G2 and G3), Samsung Galaxy Note 5 (and Galaxy Note 3 and Note 4) and Samsung Galaxy S6 (and Galaxy S4 and S5), your phone may have a micro HDMI out port.
-In that case, seeing your photos is a simple matter of connecting your phone to your TV with a micro-HDMI-to-HDMI cable.
-For a basic cable, we like the one from BlueRigger ($6.99 on Amazon).
-For phones that support MHL (a variation of HDMI that allows your phone to draw power and send video simultaneously), we like the one from Skiva ($7.99 on Amazon).
-Check with your phone manufacturer to see if your smartphone supports micro HDMI or HDMI MHL.
+If you purchased a high-end Android phone within the last few years, your phone may have a micro HDMI out port or a USB-C port.
+In that case, seeing your photos is a simple matter of connecting your phone to your TV with a micro-HDMI-to-HDMI cable or USB-C to HDMI cable.
+For a basic micro-HDMI-to-HDMI cable cable, we like the one from BlueRigger ($6.99 on Amazon).
+For phones with USB-C ports, we like the one from Choetech ($26.99 on Amazon).
+Check with your phone manufacturer to see if your smartphone supports micro HDMI.

 3. Connect your smartphone or tablet wirelessly.